apache/brpc/docs/en/client.md

 ```c++
 XXX_Stub(&channel).some_method(controller, request, response, done);
 ```
-A exception is http client, which is not related to protobuf much.
-Call CallMethod directly to make a http call, setting all parameters to NULL except for `Controller` and `done`, check [Access HTTP](http_client.md) for details.
+A exception is http/h2 client, which is not related to protobuf much.
+Call CallMethod directly to make a http call, setting all parameters to NULL except for `Controller` and `done`, check [Access http/h2](http_client.md) for details.

 ## Synchronous call